 Normandale students receive up to 15 hours of free online tutoring per year through tutor.com.
-The link for this service is on the D2L home page.
+Students can access this resource by logging in to Desire2Learh, clicking on resources and then navigating down to tutor.com.
+Tutoring in many subjects is available 24/7.